MarcoMinozzo/MySQL_Solutions/slow_queries.md

 - **MySQL Enterprise Monitor**: Provides real-time visibility into database performance and identifies problematic queries.

 - **Automate Analysis**: Use scripts or tools to regularly review the slow query log and generate automatic reports on query performance.

-### Conclusion:
-Dealing with **slow queries** is an ongoing process that involves early detection, detailed analysis, proactive prevention, and effective remediation.
-By combining best practices for database design, query optimization, and continuous monitoring, you can maintain optimal MySQL database performance.